vento007/tiny_db/README.md

 # License

-tiny_db is available under the MIT License.
+Tiny DB is available under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 <br>